himanshushrestha23/contact-book/README.md

 # Contact Book

 ## Description
 A simple command-line application built in Python to manage contacts.
 The application allows users to add, search, update, delete, and display contacts through a menu-driven interface.
-Contact information is stored using Python dictionaries.
+Contact information is stored using Python dictionaries and saved to a text file so contacts persist after closing the program.

 ## Features
 - Add a new contact.